DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > The bracelet regains 1 expended charge daily at dawn.
 If you expend the bracelet's last charge, roll a d20.
 On a 1, the bracelet loses its magical properties.

 > [!item]+ **Amulet of Knight’s Passage**
 > This carved block of white stone is a key that allows passage through the gatehouse at Tsolenka Pass.
-If a creature presents the stone to the <span class="citation">T3.
-Curtain of Green Flame (p.
+If a creature presents the stone to the <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/tsolenka-pass#T3CurtainofGreenFlame">T3.
+Curtain of Green Flame</a> (p.
 157)</span>, the curtain is suppressed for 1 minute.
-While the curtain is suppressed in this way, the petrified **vrocks** described in <span class="citation">T2.
-Demon Statues (p.
+While the curtain is suppressed in this way, the petrified **vrocks** described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/tsolenka-pass#T2DemonStatues">T2.
+Demon Statues</a> (p.
 157)</span> don’t animate or attack.
 >
 > The scrutiny of an *identify* spell reveals only that the block is a key of some kind, though not what for.